About the Compact with Africa

 Possible measures and instruments for investment compacts are laid out in the CWA report jointly prepared by the African Development Bank, International Monetary Fund, and World Bank Group.
-The first five African countries to express interest in individual Investment Compacts are Côte d’Ivoire, Morocco, Rwanda, Senegal, and Tunisia.
+The first seven African countries to express interest in individual Investment Compacts are Côte d’Ivoire, Ethiopia, Ghana, Morocco, Rwanda, Senegal, and Tunisia.
 Country authorities of these countries are working with the three IOs to flesh out draft investment compacts.
 The initiative is demand-driven and open to all African countries.
 Read More.

 G20 Leaders' Declaration, Hamburg, 7/8 July 2017

 October 12, 2017

 also like to thank the G-20 under the leadership of Germany for

 this innovative initiative of emphasizing the private sector.

 Innovative because, in the past our cooperation has been mainly

 focused on the public sector, and it is high time that the